In this all-new guide you’ll learn about:

 The camera menu system is easy to navigate as well.
 Furthermore, when shooting in bright sunny conditions, the menu is still easily readable.

-The Canon t6 also provides some really great video quality for the price.
+The Canon t6 also provides some really great video quality.

 Wifi and NFC is something new to the Canon Rebel which allows you to quickly share photos to phones or devices that are connected.
 This feature is both a curse and a blessing as it sometimes malfunctions and can make things even more complicated.